-While most academic programs at Shippensburg participate in the Raider Plan, there are some that do not.
-These are programs that require more than 120 credit hours for graduation or have special requirements that may not be achievable in four years.
-All entering first-year students are eligible for the Raider Plan.
-Specific details are available in all academic departments and deans' offices and online http://www.ship.edu/admin/provost/raiderPlan. pdf.
+All entering first-year students are eligible for the Raider Plan and must agree to prepare a comprehensive plan for course work with the assistance of their academic advisors during their first semester at Shippensburg and to maintain satisfactory progress toward the goals of that plan over the next four years.
+Specific details of a fouryear plan for course work are available in all academic departments, deans' offices, and online.
 Students who have declared a major should check with their departments about eligibility and about these details.
 Those who enter the university without a major (undeclared) should discuss participation in the plan with the Office of Undeclared Students.